han-li-han-li/100-days-of-code/log.md

 **Thoughts** Wow!
 Starting a project without the hand-holding of freeCodeCamp's exercises is tough!
 A lot of time spent lost/overwhelmed, trying to create the basic foundations my tribute page (it is on Jurgen Klopp).
 Have managed to build a bassic skeleton though and will need to iron out a heap of kinks before it resembles anything readable.
 All part of the learning process I guess!

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/JjbzoYy

+### Day 9: Monday March 15 2021

+**Today's Progress**: Continued to tweak my tribute page for freeCodeCamp's project

+**Thoughts** My Jurgen Klopp themed tribute page is slow progress.
+A lot of things I took for granted on Wordpress editors now need careful html coding, and I have been going back through tutorials and googling to figure out what I need to do.
+For example, spent a while trying to align the bullet points of an unordered list with the list content.
+Excited to learn more and get closer to completing my page though!

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/JjbzoYy